Indiana Jones Adventure: Ride system

 Heavy or light traffic within the ride system can cause speed variations as the vehicles try not to enter the specified safety distance between one another.
 On busy days, each vehicle may slow to a crawl at intervals within the ride path in order to allow the vehicle ahead to gain distance, then suddenly jerk back into higher speed.
 Because of these unexpected variations in speed, the soundtrack to the ride is not of a specific length, in fact, each scene of the attraction has a pre-selected score to play which is already of a certain length.
 If the vehicle finds itself remaining in one scene for an extended period of time, the score will play in full or until the vehicle leaves the scene.
 If the vehicle remains in a scene longer than the length of the score, then an exaggerated soundtrack of the vehicle's engine will fade-in and play to keep riders from experiencing awkward silence.
 Due to safety reasons, vehicles on the ride path cannot reverse.
 Contrary to the finale scene when the vehicle reverses away from the boulder, the vehicle is actually stationary while the motion base tilts backwards and the cave walls accelerate past the riders to give the illusion of reversing.

-The safety systems of the Indiana Jones Adventure are very sensitive and can lead to a ride stop several times in a day, leaving guests to believe that the attraction "broke down".
-Many variables can cause a ride stop: a vehicle may hit an obstacle on the path such as guest items dropped from the vehicle ahead, the vehicle wheels might slip or skid on a wet or damp section of track, or if a vehicle experiences conditions where it must quickly accelerate followed by a sudden stop, the vehicle may overshoot its target or move very slightly backwards causing it to shut down.

 Audio-Animatronics

-The attraction features four Audio-Animatronics, three of which are animatronics of Indiana Jones, one of a larger-than-life cobra.
+The attraction features four Audio-Animatronics, three of which are animatronics of Indiana Jones, and one of a giant cobra.
 Prior to the 2010 refurbishment, the Indiana Jones figure in front of the Gates of Doom had his back pushed against the gates.
 During the refurbishment, he was replaced with a more advanced figure that now is leaning his full body weight into the right door.